astravant/digital-garden-jekyll/_notes/daily-notes.md

 - We often are compelled to help those in a phase of their life that we personally went through and grew the most.
 - Understand this, and learn what motivates individuals and what their ultimate purpose is - where they receive fulfillment.

-- To change the digital agency world, I must understand it.
-To greatly change the way an industry operates, you must understand it.
-Master it.

-- I want to implement some form of universal basic income/assets so peoples basic needs are taken care of and they can focus time on innovations and seeking fulfillment.
 # February 27, 2019
 ## The Digital Society Accelerator
 - Help people launch businesses and document the process